 The furthest Robert’s ridden is 165km (103-miles), in a group century ride (he rode an additional 3-miles because he took a wrong turn)!
 His goal in 2018, among others, will be to ride any amount farther than 165km (103-miles).
 He doesn’t have a specific event picked out, but will train for the challenge and find a target event.
 He even hopes he can convince his wife, “Squawking Tiger” (also pictured) to join him – because she is always the inspiration that keeps him GOing when the GOing gets tough.

 Shanthi will be cycling 300km on an indoor bike (over 3 consecutive days) and she would like to do the challenge during the days Idai will be riding (so she can be with him in spirit).
 Shanthi is Idai & Garai’s cousin – Garai walked her down the aisle at her wedding, to give her away on behalf of the Makaya family.
 She is not a cyclist, so this challenge will be completely new ground for her…

 Simon’s goal in 2018 is to ride 300km (200-miles) to set himself a new longest ride distance.

-Steve’s goal in 2018 was to complete his longest ride, starting on 4th March 2017 and ending on 3rd March 2018.
-That longest ride has turned out to be 115,680km (72,300-miles) long and has taken a full year for Steve to complete!
+Steve A. had the goal in 2018 to complete his longest ride, starting on 4th March 2017 and ending on 3rd March 2018.
+That longest ride has turned out to be about 115,680km (72,300-miles) long and has taken a full year for Steve to complete!
 However, Steve is also keen to join Idai for the full Double End-to-End ride this year, using his Morpheus tandem bike (pictured).
 He really needs a second rider to make this work on the tandem – so if you think you could be that second rider please contact Idai.

 Steve H. is aiming to complete a 130-mile ride as part of a group ElliptiGO challenge along the California coast…